lsst-tstn/tstn-010/index.rst

 .. note::

-    The ts_standardScripts repo currently holds the production scripts but can/should be renamed.
+    The ts_standardscripts repo currently holds the production scripts but can/should be renamed.

 Required Unit Testing